tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * As you have experienced in this activity, SDKs and APIs are great complements to your current Python skills.

-* Now you know how to retrieve financial data to boost your finance application and start creating analytical tools to understand financial data better.
+* Now you know how to retrieve financial data to boost your finance application and start creating analytical tools to better understand financial data.

 * To solve this activity, we start importing the required libraries.